Jacquinia keyensis

-Jacquinia keyensis, commonly called Joewood, is a woody plant in the primrose family.
+Jacquinia keyensis is a species of flowering plant in the primrose family Primulaceae.
+It is sometimes referred to by the common name Joewood.
 It is native to the West Indies, where it is widespread on many islands.
 Its natural habitat is coastal strand, often on coral exposures with salt spray.

-It is a shrub or small tree with thick, saponaceous, evergreen leaves.
+It is a woody shrub or small tree with thick, saponaceous, evergreen leaves.
 It produces white flowers, primarily in the summer and fall.

 Jacquinia keyensis is listed as "Threatened" in the state of Florida.